Yankovsky/nouislider-angular/README.md

 Check demo at http://yankovsky.github.io/nouislider-angular/example/

 You can pass any nouislider options to no-ui-slider directive.
-You should use ng-model instead of start.
+You should use ng-model instead of start property.

 Basic use-case: